-Students who will be unable to attend school due to an illness or accident for an extended period of time (usually in excess of two weeks) should contact the Counseling Department to arrange for a home/hospital teacher.
+Students who will be unable to attend school due to an illness or accident for an extended period of time (usually in excess of three weeks) should contact the Counseling Department to arrange for a home/hospital teacher.

 When checking out, your student must come to the Attendance Office window with his/her note, before school, during break, or at lunch to obtain a pass The note must include his/her NAME,GRADE, TIME, DATE AND REASON for dismissal.
 Failing to check out properly will result in a referral with an assigned detention.
 After obtaining a pass, the student is considered to be "checked out" and can then leave campus at the time shown on the pass.

 Student athletes must attend over 50% of their school day on the day of a game or practice in order to participate.
 Athletes are expected to attend all classes and be prompt.
 Unexcused absences from classes during the season may result in forfeiture of practice or games.